MOSES * EGYPT * SPAETH

 -

-:: OvS.: - (18.Nov.2002) - Concerning the Sinai alphabet, nearly one scholar, the German Hebrew-expert Hubert Grimme, dare to (slightly) mention Moses - and received a lot of harsh attacks from colleages for the rest of his life.
+:: OvS.: - (18.Nov.2002) - Concerning the Sinai alphabet, nearly one scholar, the German Hebrew-expert Hubert Grimme, dare to (slightly) mention Moses - and received a lot of harsh attacks from colleagues for the rest of his life.

 But nobody saw the logical facts: That Moses stayed at that place where this first alphabet is found.
 And that he was highly educated, so he could take some particular hieroglyphs and turn them into a simple and flexible connecting system of signs representing mono-sound-syllables only (instead of the hitherto known symbols of objects/meaning or signs most often covering more than one syllable). - It is not at all probable that anybody would create a writing-system to be used by a people already possessing one.
 Only the new nation, the Israelites, had no writing system of their own.